-Agencies were given until March 25, 2019 to provide comments.
+Agencies were given until May 11, 2021 to provide comments.
 This period was the first opportunity for agencies to provide comments on the draft updates to the Plan.
-No comments were received during the pre-consultation period.

 14.0 POLICY DEVELOPMENT FOR THE COUNTY OF OXFORD

 To date, the municipalities within the Grand River Source Protection Area and the County of Oxford have been actively involved in the development of the Grand River Source Protection Plan policies.